The extension is now live and available for download from the VS Code marketplace.

 - Visual Studio Code: Version 1.74.0 or later.

-- Email Notifications: SMTP for calendar reminders.
+- Email Server (optional): SMTP server for calendar email notifications.

 Configuration quick hints